 To be a Green Ribbon church means to share a concern over the future of family farms.
 It also means to act decisively so that our nation retains a local, viable, and independent system of agriculture.

-Here at Catholic Rural Life, we’re always looking for inspiring stories of faith in action in the countryside.
+Here at Catholic Rural Life, we’re always looking for inspiring stories of faith in action in rural America.
 Know a farmer who strives to incorporate Catholic teaching into his or her work?
 Or a lay leader who goes the extra mile in rural ministry and outreach?
-These are the types of stories that we love to hear, and, in turn, share with out network in the Catholic Rural Life magazine.
-If you or someone you know is helping advance the teachings of Christ in the countryside, we want to know about it!
+These are the types of stories that we love to hear, and, in turn, share with our community of members in the Catholic Rural Life magazine.
+If you or someone you know is helping advance the teachings of Christ in rural America, we want to know about it!

-Contact Morgan Smith, Communication Coordinator, to share your story: Morgan@CatholicRuralLife.org
+Contact Morgan Smith, Director of Communication, to share your story: Morgan@CatholicRuralLife.org

 CRL welcomes volunteers to help with: